-Nette Database Core is database abstraction layer and provides core functionality.
+Nette Database Core is a database abstraction layer and provides core functionality.
 It is a wrapper around the PDO and provides core functionality.

 Nette Database Explorer significantly simplifies retrieving data from the database without writing SQL queries.
 It uses efficient queries and does not transmit unnecessary data.

 We have been developing Nette for over 10 years- and counting!
-Libraries we provide are therefore highly mature, stable and widely used.
+Libraries we provide are therefore highly mature, stable, and widely used.
 They are trusted by a number of global corporations and many significant websites rely on us.
 Who uses and trusts Nette?

 The Nette Database Core is a wrapper around the PDO and provides core functionality.

 The Nette Database Explorer layer helps you to fetch database data more easily and in a more optimized way.

 To create a new database connection just create a new instance of Nette\Database\Connection class:

 The 4th optional parameter of the connection constructor allows you to specify some options.
 These options are passed to the PDO constructor and the internal driver constructor, so they can contain a configuration for both the PDO instance and the driver instance.

 If you want that connection with the database server is not created immediately after an instance of

 created but only when the database is used, you can do so by setting the configuration to